AdityaSripal/sangam/architecture/dns.md

 ## Types

-The DNS system will consist of two types of entries: `DomainEntry` and `ContentEntry`.
+The DNS system will consist of two types of entries: `Domain` and `Content`.

 A domain may contain any number of subdomains and content entries.
 Both domains and entries must be uniquely namespaced under its subdomain (or globally unique if it is a top-level domain).